These easy tacos al Pastor feature flavoured pork tenderloin, grilled pineapple and onion and served with a fresh pineapple salsa.

 Instructions

 - Prepare the marinade: Combine all the marinade ingredients in a small saucepan.
 Bring to a boil, stirring to combine.
 Remove to a food processor or blender and process until smooth.
-Pour into a bowl and let cool completely (can pop in the fridge to speed up the process, but be sure it is cooled before adding to the meat).
+Pour into a bowl and let cool completely (you can pop the marinade into the fridge to speed up the process, but be sure it is completely cooled before adding to the meat, for food safety reasons).

 - Remove the silverskin and any visible fat from the pork tenderloin.
 Butterfly the pork, but slicing from end to end, almost, but not all the way through.
 Open up and press flat.
 Place into a plastic bag.
 Pour cooled marinade into bag and rub to coat the meat.
 Seal bag and refrigerate at least one hour and up to 24 hours.
 (The longer you can marinate, the better the flavour will be).